LeviTElliott/Levi-Elliott-Water-Class-Blackjack/README.md

 // steps taken during rounds
-Step one: Players place wager
+Step one: Players place wager (stretch)

 Step two: Dealer deals cards.
 1 card face up, to each player, one card face down to self, another card face up to each player, one card face up to self.
-Players can see 2 cards of each player, and only 1 of the dealer’s cards
+Players can see 2 cards of each player, and all but 1 of the dealer’s cards

 Step Three: players play their hands (from left to right).

 Player options post deal:

-stand - Player holds at their current card value and hands their turn over to the dealer

-hit - take another card
+stand - Player holds at their current card value and hands their turn over to the dealer (when you're satisfied with your hand, call stand) hit - take another card